dryajov/aurelia-factory-methods/README.md

 ````

-Note the absense of an explicit `Config` class, instead _the dependency_ (`Logger`) is requested, which triggers its registration with the container in an implicit manner.
+Note the absence of an explicit `Config` parameter passed to the constructor, instead _the dependency_ (`Logger`) is requested, which triggers its factory method, that in turn will return the concrete `Logger` instance that the container will return as the dependency.
+Depending on which lifecycle is chosen, `@singleton` or `@transient`, the container will either cache the dependency and return it every time its required (the former), or call the factory method each time (the latter).

 ## API